xddxdd/blog/source/_posts/en/article/modify-website/an-elegant-scripture-of-safety-generator.lantian/index.md

 <% }) %>
 ```

 And we have the most simple _Scripture of Safety_!
-Isn't it easy?
+Isn't that easy?

 But the result it provides is far from optimal: